umaa-java-sept-2020/documents/activities/building-blocks-class.md

 * Inside main method call m1() without object.
 Run the class.
 Verify output.
 * What is the default value for x and y you are getting here?

-## Activity 6 : Variable Declartion & Intialization
+## Activity 6 : Variable Declaration & Intialization
 -------------
 * You may see compilation error with this activity.
 Define a class called Test.java
 * Define a main method.